 Business Cash Advance (BCA)

 Moves offers gig workers a chance to take out a cash advance based on their gig deposits into their Moves Spending Account.
 Here’s how it works.

 Basically, the cash advance is an eligible amount deposited into your bank account in exchange for your promise to pay them back with your future earnings.
 It’s made for helping with business expenses—rideshare and delivery drivers are small business owners, after all—such as car repairs, buying equipment for your vehicle or bike, and so on.

 Here’s an example:

 Let’s say your car breaks down and you need a starter or an alternator.
 Depending on your car, this could easily cost $1,000.

 Moves only charges a one-time service fee that depends on the length of contract you choose.
 So if you are given a cash advance of $1,000 and choose to pay it back over 10 weeks.
-Moves will take back a total of $1,035 (or $103.50 per week for 10 weeks).
+Moves will take back a total of $1,150.
 The actual amount that will be deducted from your bank account as payment will be quoted to you before you accept the cash advance payment.

 So, what happens if you can’t pay the weekly payment or want to pay it off faster?
 Good news – Moves doesn’t charge late fees and has flexible repayment options.
 However, if you miss too many consecutive payments, your credit reputation with Moves falters, and you may not be given another cash advance in the future.

 Of course, to get a cash advance through Moves, you’ll need to be approved for it.
 According to their website: